blazejdobek/Hi_git/README.md

 git checkout <some_cool_name> # ensure that you don't meesed up this shit!
 # And don't forget to praise genious who came with this feature

-# 5) You need to change git history, but other people already download those changes.
-# Solution: make a commit which revert your changes.
-git revert <hash> # this will add new commit with message "Revert 'commit message
-# with given id (hash)'"